Private Federated Frequency Estimation: Adapting to the Hardness of the Instance: Differentially Private Sketches

 We provide the following theorem characterizing the trade-off between privacy and accuracy. \begin{theorem}[DP-hybrid sketch] Consider a modified Algorithm \ref{alg:hybrid-sketch}, where we add to each entry of the sketching matrix an independent Gaussian noise, $\Ncal(0, c_0\cdot \sqrt{L \log(1/\delta)} / \epsilon)$, where $c_0>0$ is a known constant.
 Suppose that $L = \log(d/p)$ and $W \ge 2$.
 Then the final output of the modified Algorithm \ref{alg:hybrid-sketch}, denoted by $(\hat f_j)_{j=1}^d$, is $(\epsilon,\delta)$-DP for $\epsilon<1$ and $\delta<0.1$.
 Moreover, with probability at most $1-p$, it holds that

-where $C>0$ is an absolute constant and $(F^*_i)_{i=1}^d$ are as defined in Theorem \ref{thm:hcs}. \end{theorem} It is worth noting that if the number of clients per round ($n$) is fixed, then a larger number of rounds $M$ improves both the estimation error and the DP error.
-However if the total number of clients ($N=Mn$) is fixed, then a larger number of rounds $M$ improves the estimation error but makes the DP error worse.
+where $C>0$ is an absolute constant and $(F^*_i)_{i=1}^d$ are as defined in Theorem \ref{thm:hcs}. \end{theorem} It is worth noting that if the number of clients per round ($n$) is fixed, then a larger number of rounds $M$ improves both the estimation error and the DP error in non-worst cases, e.g., when the local frequency vectors are nearly homogenous.
+However, if the total number of clients ($N=Mn$) is fixed, then a larger number of rounds $M$ improves the estimation error but makes the DP error worse.

 When $M=1$, Theorem \ref{thm:dp:hcs} recovers the bounds for differentially private $\cs$ in \citet{pagh2022improved,zhao2022differentially} and Theorem 5.1 in \citet{chen2022communication}.
 Moreover, \citet{chen2022communication} shows that in single-round FFE, for any algorithm that achieves an $\ell_\infty$-error smaller than $\tau := \Ocal(\sqrt{\log(d) \log(1/\delta)} / (n\epsilon) )$, in the worse case, each client must communicate $\Omega(n\cdot \min\{ \sqrt{\log (d) / \log(1/\delta)}, \log(d) \})$ bits (see Their Corollary 5.1).
 In comparison, According to Theorem \ref{thm:dp:hcs} and Corollary \ref{thm:cs:size}, the differentially private $\cs$ can achieve an $\ell_\infty$-error smaller than $\tau$ with length $L\eqsim \log(d)$ and width